Charleston Area Medical Center’s PGY2 Pharmacy Residencies in Critical Care and Geriatrics are ASHP accredited programs.

 Geriatrics The Charleston Area Medical Center/West Virginia University Pharmacy Residency in Geriatric Pharmacy consists of 12 months training and experience in the provision of pharmacotherapy to older adults.

 The purpose of our program is to prepare pharmacists to become competent clinicians or clinical faculty who serve the needs of older adults in a variety of health care settings with particular strengths in ambulatory and acute care.
 Another of the program’s strengths is the integrated involvement of both the West Virginia University School of Pharmacy and the School of Medicine - Charleston Campus which provide additional support and opportunities in practice, teaching, and scholarship.

 Find more information about our programs at our website

 Doctor of Pharmacy Degree from an ACPE-accredited school of pharmacy

 Eligible for licensure in the state of West Virginia

-PGY2 Applicants must have successfully completed a PGY1 Residency
+PGY2 Applicants must successfully complete a PGY1 Residency

 Residents must possess all of the abilities listed CAMC Graduate Medical Education Staff Handbook Technical Standards

 Charleston Area Medical Center (CAMC) is a nonprofit, 956-bed, regional referral and academic medical center with nearly 7,000 employees.
 CAMC is made up of four hospitals: CAMC General Hospital, CAMC Memorial Hospital, CAMC Teays Valley Hospital, and CAMC Women and Children's Hospital.
-CAMC is home to one of the largest heart programs in the United States; the only kidney transplant center in West Virginia; highest level trauma center; and the only freestanding children's hospital in the state.
+CAMC is home to one of the largest heart programs in the United States; a kidney transplant program; highest level trauma center; and the only freestanding children's hospital in the state.
 All medical services are supported by primary care physicians throughout the region who regularly treat their patients at CAMC hospitals or refer them to CAMC for specialty consultation and treatment.